-Dr. Scott Allison is an expert Cosmetic Physician and international trainer in cosmetic injectables based in Brisbane.
-With extensive experience in dermal fillers, anti-wrinkle injections, PRP and non-surgical facial rejuvenation procedures Dr. Scott can tailor a treatment to suit your individual needs.
-Book in online for a free consultation or call 1300 165 374.
+Dr. Scott Allison is an expert Cosmetic Physician and international trainer in cosmetic injectables who is based in Brisbane.
+With extensive experience in dermal fillers, cosmetic injectables, and non-surgical facial rejuvenation procedures like pearl laser fusion, Dr. Scott can tailor a treatment to suit your individual needs.
+Book in for a free consultation here or call 1300 165 374.

 Carruthers J, Carruthers A, Humphrey S. Introduction to fillers.
 Plast Reconstr Surg 2015;136:S120-131.

-Carruthers JC, Carruthers A. Soft tissue augmentation, 3rd ed.
+Carruthers JC, Carruthers A. Soft tissue augmentation, P3rd ed.
 Elsevier 2013.